 If you’re planning on having your engagement party at a friend or family member’s house, first check with them to see what dates and times work best for them to host.
 You don’t want to push their generosity by having a party at their house on a date that might not work for them.
 You could also host an engagement party at your own home, which is a great option if your gathering will be intimate or you’re planning on having a potluck dinner.

 Wherever you decide to have your engagement party, try to lock it in as early as possible so that you can send out invitations.

 Because this is just an engagement party, don’t feel the need to send expensive invitations out to your guests.
 Paper invitations are nice, but they can also get quite expensive.
 If paper invitations aren’t in your budget, do something more casual like a Facebook invitation or an e-vite that you can send to your guests’ email addresses.
 Have older guests who aren’t too keen on paperless invites?
 Just give them a good old fashioned phone call informing them of the date and time.

 Of course, if you want to go above and beyond and order paper invitations, just be sure to send them in plenty of time to get to your guests so they can RSVP.

 Order Food and Drinks

-If there’s going to be a party then there’s got to be some beverages and snacks.
-The food and drinks are one of the most important pieces of the engagement party so you want to order everything as early as you can.
+If there’s going to be a party, then there’s got to be some beverages and snacks.
+The food and drinks are one of the most important pieces of the engagement party, so you want to order everything as far in advance as you can.
 If you’re planning on cooking dinner or hosting a potluck, double check that you have enough flatware, plates, and glasses for all your guests beforehand to avoid any last-minute shopping trips.